-Deferred tax assets and liabilities are ascertained based on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
+Deferred tax assets and liabilities are ascertained on the basis of temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
 Deferred tax assets also result where amounts have been fully expensed but future tax deductions are available.
 No deferred income tax will be recognised from the initial recognition of an asset or liability, excluding a business combination, where there is no effect on accounting or taxable profit or loss.